 Of course – we were lucky that we were both willing to do our fair share, and you may not have family members that are quite so eager to help – but one way to get around this is to work out what tasks they enjoy more than others, and giving those to them first.

 Do you think this splitting up would work well in your home?
 Do you like the idea of delegating entire tasks to people so everyone is clear about what they have to do?

 I’d love to know what you think, how you delegate in your home, and whether you already split jobs up rather than share them out – so why not leave me a comment below – thanks in advance!

-P.S – If you need specific help with setting up a chores schedule, with lots of gorgeous printables to keep everyone on track, then take a look at the CHORES PLANNER I created – now available in my ETSY shop.
-Hope it helps x
+P.S – If you need specific help with setting up a chores schedule, with lots of gorgeous printables to keep everyone on track, then take a look at the Chores Planner Section of the Home File.
+Hope it helps!